Social Security Agreement between Australia and Slovenia - Frequently Asked Questions

 In Australia's case, payment starts from the date the claim is lodged, or if the claim is lodged early, the date the person qualifies for payment.

-If you get an Australian pension in Australia, Centrelink will pay it directly into your bank account every two weeks.
+If you get an Australian pension in Australia, the Department of Social Services will pay it directly into your bank account every 2 weeks.

-If you are living overseas, your Australian pension will be paid by cheque every 4 weeks.
+If you are living overseas, your Australian pension will be paid into your nominated bank account every 4 weeks.
+Payments made to customers in Slovenia are in Euros.

 If you get a pension from Slovenia, the Institute for Pensions and Disability Insurance will pay it to you in Australia.